DIY Asian Flush Cure: How to Get Rid of Asian Glow Quickly & Safely

 • Ice

-2. Add the rum and a handful of ice and shake vigorously until the mixture is well chilled - about 20 seconds.
-Fill a 10-ounce glass with ice and strain the drink into the glass.
+2. Add the rum and a handful of ice, and shake vigorously until well chilled — about 20 seconds.
+Fill a 10-ounce glass with ice and strain the drink in.
 Top with club soda and garnish with the remaining mint sprig.

-3. Sit back, don your best Hawaii shirt and wayfarer sunglasses, and enjoy your alcoholic beverage... sans the flush!
+3. Sit back, don your best Hawaiian shirt and wayfarer sunglasses, and enjoy — sans the flush!

-Final Thoughts On How To Prevent Asian Glow With These Flush Cures
+Final Thoughts On How To Manage Asian Glow With These Flush Cures

-Enjoy drinking again and get Sunset Alcohol Flush Support for
+Enjoy your social life again — get Sunset Alcohol Flush Support for

 33% off while stocks last!